 Yes.
 Adults can benefit from some of the same treatment options that are available to children for treating strabismus.
 Treatment options may include prismatic glasses and surgery.
 Most adults with misaligned eyes are able to have successful surgical correction [See figure 1].
 It is important consult with an eye surgeon who specializes in strabismus surgery.

 Adults may have strabismus either from a residual childhood strabismus or they may acquire strabismus in adulthood.
-New strabismus that develops in an adult can result from conditions such as stroke or tumors, but often there is no identifiable reason.
+New strabismus that develops in an adult can result from conditions such as thyroid eye disease, stroke or tumors, but often there is no identifiable cause.

 Every surgical procedure has some risks.
 For strabismus surgery, the most common risks are residual misalignment of the eyes and double vision.
 Most double vision that occurs after strabismus surgery is temporary; however, persistent double vision is possible.
 Fortunately, the more serious risks are rare.
 These risks include anesthetic complications, infection, bleeding, retinal detachment, and decreased vision.
 Health risks vary with the general health of the individual.
 For those in poor health, surgery under local anesthesia instead of general anesthesia may be considered.

 Most individuals have significant improvement in eye alignment with one surgery.
 Occasionally the surgery is only partially successful, or changes in ocular alignment may occur over time after initially successful surgery.
 Additional surgery may be indicated.
 Correction of residual double vision may be improved with the use of prism glasses.